99EnriqueD/sender-tutorial/tutorial.md

 ## Measure 3

-Now that we have measured and transformed the data, let's let anyone that calls our measure function and get this data.
+Now that we have measured and transformed the data, we should give this data so that it can be used outside of this function.
 We do this by using the ``||functions:return||`` the data.

 ```blocks